Thermostats without conjugate points: Conjugate points and Green bundles

-Of course, we could have made a different choice of coordinates on $\Sigma$.
-This is represented by a \emph{gauge}, i.e., a smooth map $P:SM\to \text{GL}(2, \R)$, which gives rise to a new cocyle over the flow $\varphi_t$ by conjugation:
+Of course, we could have made a different choice of global coframe on $\Sigma$.
+This is represented by a \emph{gauge}, that is, a smooth map $P:SM\to \text{GL}(2, \R)$, which gives rise to a new cocyle over the flow $\{\varphi_t\}_{t\in \R}$ by conjugation:

-One can check that the new infinitesimal generator $\tilde{\Phi}$ is related to $\Phi$ by
+One can check that the new infinitesimal generator $\widetilde{\Phi}$ is related to $\Phi$ by